codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ---
 Creating an account with Codefresh using one of the supported Git providers (Github, Gitlab, Bitbucket) gives you immediate access to the repositories of the linked provider.

 You can add repositories from the other git providers regardless of the one that you used for sign-up.
-For example, you can use Gitlab to signup with Codefresh, but still build repositories that exist in bitbucket.
+For example, you can use Gitlab to signup with Codefresh, but still build repositories that exist in Bitbucket.

 You can even add multiple accounts from each Git provider (if you have more than one) allowing you to use Codefresh as a central CI/CD solution that can access all your git repositories regardless of the backing git provider